SuperNovaa41/drl-proj/README.md

 There are a handful of arguments that can be used to alter the trainer.

 - `--env`:
-    - Allows you to choose the environment you're training on, defaults to "mario".
+    - Allows you to choose the environment you're training on.
+Choices: "mario", "moes".
 - `--model-type`:
     - Allows you to choose the ML model to train on, defaults to "DQN".
 - `--timesteps`:
-    - Choose the amount of time steps to use during trianing, defaults to 200,000.
+    - Choose the amount of time steps to use during training, defaults to 200,000.
 - `--reward_mode`:
-    - Allows you to choose the reward method for the model to use, defaults to "coins".
+    - Allows you to choose the reward method for the model to use.
 - `--seed`:
     - Set the seed used by the ML model, defaults to 7.
 - `--logdir`: